 Winter is coming?
-We’re three months away from the new season of Game of Thrones, but the UK temperatures have definitely dropped.
+We’re months away from the new season of Game of Thrones, but the UK temperatures have definitely dropped.
 The winter is here!

 Our internal research shows that accidents are 18% more frequent during the winter months than in the summer.
 Dark days and difficult weather conditions, such as driving in snow, fog or icy roads, increase risk for all drivers – and if the Beast from the East taught us anything, it’s something we should be prepared for.

 We’ve shared advice with you on how to drive in the winter, but here are some real-life hacks to make sure your car’s ready for the winter road.

 5 Best Winter Car Hacks

 Save your engine by using a good mix of antifreeze and water – some types of antifreeze last for a couple of years.
 Stop the engine immediately, if your car’s making any unusual noise.
 A continuous high-pitch noise can mean your water pump’s frozen in which case it’s best to keep your car in a heated garage for a while.

 Did you know that most car batteries last a maximum of five years?
 To save battery and electrics in the winter, turn off your lights, heating and wipers before starting your car.
 If your engine doesn’t start immediately, try it in short bursts and wait 30 seconds between your attempts.

 3. Defrost your car